Forum of Vieux-la-Romaine: Location

 Location of various Roman buildings in the city of Rome.

 The town of Vieux-la-Romaine is situated approximately 11 km southwest of Caen and 20 km from the Channel.
 It is located in the Orne valley and bordered by the La Guigne.
-The "Champ des Crêtes" site covers an area of 4 hectares.

-Vieux-la-Romaine is located in the ancient city of Aregenua, a thriving urban center spanning over 2,300 km^{2} and inhabited by the Viducasses.
-During the early centuries, this region was likely densely forested and home to a large population of wild boars.
+Vieux-la-Romaine is located at the site of the ancient city of Aregenua, a thriving urban center spanning over 2300 km2 and inhabited by the Viducasses.
+At the start of this era, the area was densely forested and home to a large population of wild boars.
 It boasted rich natural resources such as chalk, sandstone, and shale, ideal for construction purposes.

-Two thermal buildings were discovered in the Forum district, with one located just 60 meters northeast of the building excavated during the initial dig.
-In this densely populated area, the dwellings feature a "system of streets with facade galleries" and a network of roads dating back to the 2nd century, similar to the affluent house with a grand peristyle.
+The "Champ des Crêtes" site covers an area of 4 ha.
+In this densely populated area, the dwellings were connected by a "system of streets with facade galleries" and a network of roads dating back to the 2nd century.
+Two thermae were discovered in the Forum district, with one located just 60 m northeast of the building excavated during the initial dig.
+One notable domus is the House with the Grand Peristyle.

 Replica of the marbre de Thorigny plinth at the Vieux-la-Romaine Archaeological Museum, depicting the achievements and philanthropy of Titus Sennius Solemnis.

-Not far away is another thermal building that was excavated in the 18th and 19th centuries.
-This building, measuring about 90 m by 50 m, appears to have been divided between men and women.
-The baths were donated to the city by Sollemninus through a testament at the end of the 2nd century or the beginning of the 3rd century.
+Not far away is another therma, which was excavated in the 18th and 19th centuries.
+This building, measuring about 90 by 50 m, appears to have been divided between men and women.
+The baths were donated to the city by the will of Sollemninus at the end of the 2nd century or the beginning of the 3rd century.
 Sollemninus laid the foundations of the baths, and his son Titus Sennius Solemnis completed the construction in 234 before bequeathing revenues to the city.
 These baths featured all the amenities of the time, including alternating hot, warm, and cold rooms, gyms, hypocausts, and pools.

 Dominique Bertin-Halbout proposed locating the forum between the Church of Saint-Laurent de Vieux and the remains of the baths, at the intersection of the Cardo Maximus and the Decumanus Maximus.
 This hypothesis is supported by archaeological excavations conducted between April and September 1982, which revealed a portion of the forum.